hackgvl/hackgreenville-com/CONTRIBUTING.md

     ```
     Keep your commit messages short.
 You can always add additional information in the description of the commit message.

-6. Next, you can push your changes to your fork.
+6. Push the new branch to your fork / origin.
+For example, if the name of your branch is `docs/typos-in-readme`, then your command should be:
     ```sh
-    git push origin branch-name-here
+    git push origin docs/typos-in-readme
     ```

-    For example if the name of your branch is `fix/signin` then your command should be:
-    ```sh
-    git push origin fix/signin
-    ```
 </details>

 <details><summary>Step 3: Proposing a Pull Request (PR)</summary>

-1. Once the edits have been committed & pushed, you will be prompted to create a pull request on your fork's GitHub Page.
-Click on `Compare and Pull Request`.
+1. Once a branch of your changes has been committed & pushed to your fork / origin you will automatically see a message when you visit your GitHub fork page.

-2. By default, all pull requests should be against the HG main repo, `develop` branch.

-3. Submit the pull request from your branch to HG's `develop` branch.
+The message will appear near the top of the page saying `Compare and Pull Request` which has a link to start a pull request based on your most recently pushed branch.

+2. By default, all pull requests need to be matched against `base repository: codeforgreenville/hackgreenville-com` and `base: develop`, which should be the values set in the drop-downs on the left side of the "Comparing Changes" section at the top of the pull request creation page / form.

-4. In the body of your PR include a more detailed summary of the changes you made and why.
+3. In the body of your PR include a more detailed summary of the changes you made and why.

     - Fill in the details as they seem fit to you.
 This information will be reviewed and a decision will be made whether or not your pull request is going to be accepted.